-The BTAs lasted 13 months, from May 2021 to May 2022 (M9-M21).
-Thus, the BTAs duration was in line with the project proposal, even if they started and ended one month later.
-During this period, 81 teachers from Bulgaria, Cyprus, Greece, and Italy were actively involved in TPD activities on the core topics of PLEIADE (social inclusion, collaborative learning, and learning design).
-According to the proposal, the pathway entailed a blend of online activities and three intensive training events (in Erasmus Plus terminology, called Short-term Joint Staff Training Events, in short, SJSTE) hosted, respectively, by the Sofia, Athens and Trani school.
-Due to the pandemic, and contrary to the original plans, the first two SJSTE were carried out online, while the third was postponed to Autumn 2022 in order to be carried out face-ot-face participation was used to hold a conclusive event of the BTAs and making possible for the teachers involved to plan their enactment in person.
-Similar aims will be pursued by the third SJSTE, postponed to Autumn 2022, hopefully involving different groups of teachers.

-In the last months of the BTAs, activities shifted their focus on the transition to the subsequent phase of the project (the enactment), in which participants will apply what they learned during the BTA by using collaborative techniques to foster social inclusion in their classes.
-This phase, which in the project proposal was meant to last 14 months, has been shortened to encompass 12 months, from April 2022 to March 2023 (M20-M31), due to difficulties to synchronize the school activities.
-The enactment will have a direct impact on the students of the 4 involved schools, as well as serving as the testing ground for an open collection of good practices (IO4).
+The BTAs will last 12 months, from May 2021 to April 2022 (M9-M20).
+During this period, 75+ teachers from Bulgaria, Cyprus, Greece, and Italy will be actively involved in TPD activities on the core topics of PLEIADE (social inclusion, collaborative learning, and learning design).
+According to the proposal, the pathway will entail a blend of online activities and three face-to-face intensive training events (called Short-term Joint Staff Training Events, in short, SJSTE) hosted, respectively, by the Sofia, Athens and Trani school.
+Due to the pandemic, these events will be replaced, at least partly, by intensive online events.
+In the last months of the BTAs, activities will focus on the transition to the subsequent phase of the project (the enactment), in which participants will apply what they learned during the BTA by using collaborative techniques to foster social inclusion in their classes.
+This phase encompasses 14 months of the project (M18-M31), and will have a direct impact on the students of the 4 involved schools, as well as serving as the testing ground for an open collection of good practices (IO4).